Creativity-Hub/create_flask_app/README.md

   >endpoints: Add as many server endpoints as your project needs.

+  >site_endpoints: HTML-CSS-JS files and endpoint quick.

+  >request_endpoints: Add GET and POST requests to your endpoints.

   >threading: Separate your execution flow with Threading and take your project to a ride with multiple server requests.

-  >WSGIServer: gevents WSGI Server provides a production ready server.
+  >wsgierver: gevents WSGI Server provides a production ready server.

   >unwanted_warnings: Disables console warnings.